-NOTE 19 EMPLOYEE RETENTION CREDIT
+NOTE 18 EMPLOYEE RETENTION CREDIT

 During the year ended August 31, 2022, the Foundation applied for and recorded an Employee Retention Credit (ERC) of \$196,025, part of federal COVID-19 relief for employers, on eligible employee wages for calendar year 2021.
 This credit is included in Public Support Grants as a government grant, which is recognized when all conditions of such grants are fulfilled or there is reasonable assurance they will be fulfilled.
-This grant is included in contributions receivable as of August 31, 2022.
+As of August 31, 2024 and 2023, there is \$103,916 and \$196,025, respectively reported as contributions receivable in the accompanying statements of financial position.
+During January of 2025, the Foundation received payment for the outstanding receivable as of August 31, 2024.